wlonk/arcadia/2015-02-post-playtest-2-outline.md

 So: the GM starts with the cards under NPCs, plus a hand of 2 + number of players.
 They may draw a new hand of this size once, at about the midpoint of the session.
 They should do this when they are either out of cards, or the action has come to a middle.
-They should discard and remaining cards before they do so.
+They should discard any remaining cards before they do so.

-The GM should separate out the face cards, and keep them for Consequence cards, reserving non-face cards for NPCs.
+The GM should separate out the face cards, and keep them for Consequences, reserving non-face cards for NPCs.

 Also, if you need an NPC, but don't know what they should be like, you can simply draw a card, interpret it, assign it to the new NPC.
 Like magic!

-### Consequence Cards
+### Consequences

-The GM may make and place a Consequence card on the table whenever circumstances dictate (typically when a player has spent tokens or had a compromise with the cards).
+The GM may make and place a Consequence on the table whenever circumstances dictate (typically when a player has spent tokens or had a compromise with the cards).

 These get a card on them, which the GM can play when this consequence comes to bear.
 They only have face cards.
-They function much like NPCs: when this looming fate pertains, the GM may use the playing card on the Consequence card instead of a card from their hand.
+They function much like NPCs: when this looming fate pertains, the GM may use the playing card on the Consequence instead of a card from their hand.

 Some suggested consequences: